East Netherlands: Hotspot of innovation in Health

 East Netherlands research universities

 - University of Twente is a multicultural community of talented, ambitious people that offers students, scientists and educators from around the world the best possible conditions.
-It has over 11,000 undergraduate and graduate students and about 3,300 staff.
+It has nearly 13,000 undergraduate and graduate students and about 3,800 staff.
 Core technologies, among the world’s best, in fields such as nanotechnology and biomedical engineering, IT, robotics and geo-information science, are major research fields of this energetic university, which has spun off more than 1,000 companies so far.

 - Wageningen University & Research (WUR), the largest food, nutrition and agriculture research community in the world, ranks in the top-30 of life sciences universities globally.
-Its more than 6,500 staff and 12,000 undergraduate and graduate students from over 100 countries focus on healthy food and the living environment.
+It's more than 7,200 staff and 13,200 undergraduate and graduate students from over 100 countries focus on healthy food and the living environment.

 Proximity to high-end public and public/private technology research gives companies access to the latest knowledge, infrastructure and collaborative development projects.
 East Netherlands offers many such opportunities.
 To name a few: